mike-lischke/antlr4-graps/README.md

 ## Diagnostic Types

-The module uses an enum to denote the type of a diagnostic entry (returned by getDiagnostics()), which you can access via `AntlrLanguageSupport.DiagnosticType`.
+The module also uses an enum to denote the type of diagnostic entries (returned by `getDiagnostics`, see `DiagnosticType`).
 Available types are:

 * Hint
 * Info